 If there is no attic floor or ceiling joists, there is no way to provide resistance to outward thrust force from low ends of rafters.
 The bottom ends of the rafters will push out and the roof will collapse.
 Using a structural ridge supported on both ends means that the rafters are supported independently of each other by the ridge beam itself.

 A requirement for proper ridge beam design that must be taken into account is resistance to wind uplift force from rafters.
 You must provide adequate tie-down connections between the ridge beam and its supports.
-Steel straps are often specified, but wood side-pieces extending up alongside the ridge beam from the ridge supports or columns also can be used.
+Steel strap ties are often specified, but wood side-pieces extending up alongside the ridge beam from the ridge supports or columns also can be used.

 Don’t forget to secure the base of the support columns also to resist uplift forces.
 Some roofs will also require collar ties between opposing rafters, and hurricane ties between rafters and wall plates.

 Our example below is calculated using the Georgia-Pacific "Engineered Lumber Residential Floor & Roof Systems Product Guide."
 See below for a free download of this booklet.